Facebook was tracking your text message and phone call data. Now what? | ZDNet

 While Facebook claims, "You are always in control of the information you share with Facebook," we know that's not true, or it wouldn't have been sharing our data with Cambridge Analytica.
 In this specific case, Facebook hasn't said what it will do with the phone-related data.

-While it is true that we installed the Facebook apps, 99 percent of us weren't aware we were giving Facebook permission to riffle through our call and SMS logs.
+While it is true that we installed the Facebook apps, 99 percent of us weren't aware we were giving Facebook permission to rifle through our call and SMS logs.
 Mind you, some of us knew as far back as 2011 that Facebook was playing fast and loose with our contact information.
 But, seriously, how many people pay close attention to our application permissions?
 Perhaps a few more than those who actually read end-user licensing agreements (EULAs)?

 Facebook declares it doesn't collect the contents of calls or texts, and information collected isn't sold to third parties.
 That's not much solace to those whose data has been slurped up by the social networking giant.